Matti Hagman

 Matti Risto Tapio "Hakki" Hagman (21 September 1955 – 11 October 2016) was a Finnish professional ice hockey player.
-Hagman was the first Finnish-born and Finnish-trained player to play in the National Hockey League (NHL) and the first to play in a Stanley Cup Finals.
+Hagman was the first Finnish-born and Finnish-trained player to play in the National Hockey League (NHL) and the first to play in a Stanley Cup Final.
 The first Finnish-born player in NHL was Albert Pudas, who never played hockey in Finland, having moved to Canada at the age of one.
 Hagman's jersey number 20 is also one of the eight retired numbers in HIFK, where he was a prominent player.

 NHL & WHA career

 Boston Bruins (1976–1977)

 Hagman played 237 NHL games over seven seasons.
 He debuted for the Boston Bruins on 7 October 1976 as they hosted the Minnesota North Stars.
 During his time in Boston, Hagman was coached by famous Canadian Head Coach Don Cherry.
-During his time with the Bruins, Hagman did not get much time on ice but he did score well.
-During his first NHL season, Matti Hagman scored 28 points in 75 games though being played on the third and fourth lines who do not have much offensive time on ice.
+During his time with the Bruins, Hagman did not get much time on ice, but he did score well.
+During his first NHL season, Matti Hagman scored 28 points in 75 games, though he was playing on the third and fourth lines who do not have much offensive time on ice.

 Quebec Nordiques (1977–1978)

 Hagman joined the WHA Quebec Nordiques in 1977 after they purchased him from Boston.
-Despite scoring 3 assists in his first Nordiques game, Hagman returned to Finland in 1978 unhappy with playing abroad.
+Despite scoring 3 assists in his first Nordiques game, Hagman returned to Finland in 1978, unhappy with playing abroad.
 He joined Helsinki IFK and went on to lead the Finnish league in points in 1979–80, 1982–83, 1983–84 and 1984–85.
 Hagman played 3 Canada Cups, as Finland finished sixth in each tournament (1976, 1981, and 1987).
 He also played on the fourth-place Finnish team in the 1976 Winter Olympics.